tikeshsahu/Nav-Bar-Package/example/README.md

 # Navigation Bar Example

-A simple example app showing how to use the `navigation_bar` package.
+A simple example app showing how to use the `customized_nav` package.

 ## Getting Started